 (There is another section, 202, taught by Professor Richard Anstee.
 You might want to check some of the materials on his course website.)

-Assignment 2 is due on Thursday, February 11 at the start of class (ignore the Wednesday due date in the file: that’s for the other section).
+Assignment 2 (Solutions) is due on Thursday, February 11 at the start of class (ignore the Wednesday due date in the file: that’s for the other section).
+For problem 2, you will need the final dictionary to your Quiz 2 problem, those are available here.

 Each of the following topice will take approximately 2 weeks (the chapters listed are from Chvátal’s book):